 New JPI AMR call on antimicrobial resistance

-Belgium, Canada, Czech Republic, Germany, Ireland, Israel, Italy, Latvia, the Netherlands, Norway, Poland, Romania, Spain, Sweden, Switzerland
+Belgium, Czech Republic, Egypt, Finland, France, Germany, Ireland, Israel, Italy, Latvia, Norway, Poland, Romania, Spain, Sweden and Switzerland

 Information for Polish applicants:

-- On the full proposal stage Polish applicants must register their applications in the OSF submission system (UNISONO application).
-This application includes the following budget table.
+- At the full proposal stage they must register their projects in the OSF submission system (UNISONO proposal).
+The UNISONO proposal includes the following budget table: http://ncn.gov.pl/sites/default/files/pliki/UNISONO_budget_table.xlsx.

-- We strongly encourage all applicants to read information on eligible costs included in the Annex to NCN Council’s Resolution on funding granted within calls for proposals for international research projects (UNISONO, p.
-6-13).
+- We strongly encourage all applicants to read the information on eligible costs included in the Annex to NCN Council’s Resolution on funding granted within calls for proposals for international research projects (UNISONO, pp. 5-12).

 - Projects including Polish teams may last 24 or 36 months.